Colombia attacking midfielder played under Carlo Ancelotti at Bayern Munich and Real Madrid

 The Colombian's case is curious in that he somehow remains a Madrid player, back at the Santiago Bernabeu after a two-year loan spell in Bavaria.

-It is no surprise Rodriguez has perennially been linked with a move away from the Spanish capital; Zidane has made it clear through offering just 13 appearances in all competitions this term that he is dispensable.
+It is no surprise James has perennially been linked with a move away from the Spanish capital; Zidane has made it clear through offering just 13 appearances in all competitions this term that he is dispensable.

 "We are very happy that we have managed to conclude this transfer," he said.
 "The signing of James Rodríguez was the big wish from our manager, Carlo Ancelotti, after the two of them worked together successfully at Real Madrid."

 Ancelotti's dismissal in September 2017 didn't derail the 2014 World Cup Golden Boot winner.
 With seven league goals and 11 assists, he was one of Bayern's chief creative outlets on the road to a record sixth consecutive Bundesliga title.

 Reflecting on his first season at the Allianz Arena, Rummenigge added: "We are completely happy with his development, especially since Jupp Heynckes became coach.
 He is a very, very good transfer."

 But Bayern never exercised the option to buy James on a permanent deal for €42m.
 Last summer, when Niko Kovac was still in charge, Bayern's transfer policy and club strategy was heavily tilted towards building towards the long-term.

 With the likes of Robert Lewandowski and Thomas Muller already at the club providing experience, the feeling was that signing James might stunt the development in Serge Gnabry, Thiago Alcantara, Leon Goretzka as well as Alphonso Davies, who operates in James' secondary left-sided position.